martinotecco/pc-remotecontrol-telegrambot/README.md

     make sure to have your bot successfully created <br />
     <sup>(BotFather should has sent you a message with a t.me link to your bot and a token)</sup> <br />
     press on the token to copy it automatically <br />
-    <sup>(if the computer doesn't sync your phone clipboard you won't have it copied on the computer clipboard, so, from your phone, send the token via email to the email account registered on the computer)</sup> <br />
+    <sup>(if the computer doesn't sync your phone clipboard you won't have it copied on the computer clipboard, so, from your phone, send the token via email to a fake email account created with temp-mail.org)</sup> <br />
 **7.** in the console execute the following command: <br />
        `python bot\bot_setup.py` <br />
     a small window should has popped-up and you should see a blank field under the title *BotFather token* <br />